flax-lang/flax/issues.md

 	`var foo: SomeStruct` without an initialiser...

-* ### Foreach loops where you take more than one thing at a time, like this, maybe:
-	`for [ first, middle, last, ... ] in list { ... }`

-* ### Some kind of construct to make a variable immutable beyond a certain point; thus you could have arbitrarily complex initialisation code, then have the compiler enforce that your variable is immutable after that point, eg:
+* ### Some kind of construct to make a variable immutable beyond a certain point thus you could have arbitrarily complex initialisation code, then have the compiler enforce that your variable is immutable after that point, eg:

 	```